 As it turns out, Hunter did talk to McCall and House staff.
 However Hunter made his case proved effective.

 First elected in 2014, Kannady said many attorneys have disagreed with the reforms proposed in SB 984 owing to the risk associated with contingency cases, which typically involve law firms only receiving significant payment if they achieve a favorable settlement or verdict for the state.
-Historically, Oklahoma attorney generals, plaintiff attorney groups and higher education institutions have opposed various interactions of the bill.
+Historically, Oklahoma attorney generals, plaintiff attorney groups and higher education institutions have opposed various iterations of the bill.

 “There have been versions of that bill ever since I’ve been in the Legislature,” Kannady said.
 “The problem I have with the concept is when you take on these contingency cases, you do it at full risk to you as the attorney.
 You cover all the expenses, all of your time, and you may lose it all.
 So to do a contingency contract and the attorney take all of the risk, of course it’s a risk-reward (situation).
 Firms are not going to take on these big cases if you limit their ability to recover their costs and their time.”